YiTaoMa/HotDesking/README.md

   booking records related to seat 3.
 - It is not saying you can not lockdown other seats, all seats can be locked down but to lock down other seats will impact unit tests, and the unit test will impact actual functions, will make confusion.
-- Just writ it again: Run unit tests before modify/add/delete any accounts/bookings/seats And do not run unit tests after modify/add/delete accounts/bookings/seats.
-DO NOT modify/delete existing accounts/booking records/corresponding whitelist records and be careful with the lock down functions, most of the bookings related to seat 1,4,6, if lock down these tables all bookings with these seats will be deleted.
+- Just writ it again: Run unit tests before modify/add/delete any existing accounts/bookings/seats And do not run unit tests after modify/add/delete any existing accounts/bookings/seats.
+DO NOT modify/delete existing accounts/booking records/corresponding whitelist records and be careful with the lock down functions, most of the bookings related to seat 1,4,6, if lock down these seats, all bookings with these seats will be deleted.
 Unit tests will be impacted badly.

 #### What steps need to be taken?